Graduate student Support

 The new Information Commons links to Cudahy Library by a café, and affords direct views of Lake Michigan and the planned Lake Shore Campus quadrangle.
 Among its state-of-the-art features, the building houses 222 computer workstations, six classrooms, wireless Internet access, 30 group-study rooms and a Help Desk to answer students' research and technology questions.
 All students have access to these computers and there is a small computing lab in the department.

 Graduate housing is available at the Water Tower Campus for our graduate and professional students.
 Located at 26 E. Pearson St., the $51 million, 25-story Rev. Raymond C. Baumhart, S.J.
-Residence Hall, opened in 2006, is steps away from steps away from the Loyola Law Center, Law Library, Graduate School of Business, classrooms, the Loyola University Museum of Art (LUMA), and the Magnificant Mile.
+Residence Hall, opened in 2006, is steps away from steps away from the Loyola Law Center, Law Library, Quinlan School of Business, classrooms, the Loyola University Museum of Art (LUMA), and the Magnificant Mile.
 Public transportation and the intercampus shuttle bus are available to transport students to the Lake Shore Campus.
 New grad housing at the Lake Shore Campus is anticipated for Fall 2012.
 Currently most graduate students live off campus in apartments near the Lake Shore Campus in the Rogers Park neighborhood.

 A modern recreational gymnasium and track -- the Halas Sports Center at the Lake Shore Campus -- provides handball, basketball, tennis, swimming, dance, and weight facilities.